d-moos/MLJourney/lesson_04_classifier.md

 ### Convolutional Neural Networks (CNNs)

-CNNs are specialized for processing grid-like data (images):
+CNNs are specialized for processing grid-like data (images).

+The core idea of a **convolution** is:

+- Take a small **filter / kernel** (e.g., a 3×3 grid of weights).
+- Slide it over the image.
+- At each position, compute a **weighted sum** of the pixels under the filter.

+The same filter is reused across the whole image, so the network can detect the same pattern (edge, corner, texture) anywhere.
+Stacking multiple convolutional layers lets the network build up from simple edges to more complex shapes.

 **Key components:**